Hello! Musical Greetings to You! Thank you for your interest in music lessons!

 Winner of Kent Philharmonia and Grand Valley State Concerto Competitions.
 General Mills Post high school scholar grant winner.

-Perform with West Michigan Flute Orchestra for 25 years on flute/alto flute/contrabass flute/piccolo and play with the WMFA Chamber Flute Choir.
+Perform with West Michigan Flute Orchestra for 29 years on flute/alto flute/contrabass flute/piccolo and play with the WMFA Chamber Flute Choir, as a founding member

 Board of directors of the West MI Flute Association and was awarded 2007 WMFA Volunteer of Year Award .